CHILE TRAVEL GUIDE

 From the towering heights of the Andes to the beaches along its coastline, Chile offers an outdoor enthusiast everything from skiing and mountain biking to swimming in the blue waters of coastal towns.
 And if you are a wine aficionado, a trip to the vineyards around Valparaiso is definitely in order, as Chilean wine is renowned the world over.

-Allow at least three weeks if you wish to cover Chile from top to bottom; flying between some of the destinations will allow you to cover vast distances quickly.
+Allow at least three to four weeks if you wish to cover Chile from top to bottom; flying between some of the destinations will allow you to cover vast distances quickly.
+However, if you only have 2 weeks consider the following:

 LGBTQ IN CHILE